Jumbub/jamiebray-ui/readme.md

 #### `::after` & `::before`

-I didn't realise how _easy_ these selectors were to use - I really was leaning on React components too much.
+Having spent so much time in React, I am reminded of how powerful these selectors are for keeping HTML markup clean.

 <br/>